 BACKGROUND

-There are more than a hundred million people living in countries where being LGBTQ is punishable, sometimes by death.
+There are more than a hundred million people living in countries where being LGBT is punishable, sometimes by death.
 The core mission of Rainbow Riots is to change this, by fighting hatred with creativity.

 Over the years Rainbow Riots has grown into a multinational organisation and creative collective behind a string of high profile international projects, several of which have become milestones in the fight for equality: